Accessing Your Required Forms

 Please fill out all five forms in your web browser, including electronic signatures where indicated.
 There is no need to download, print, and send handwritten forms to us.
 You can, of course, download the completed versions for your own records.

 Since every individual has their own financial circumstances, there are no one-size-fits-all instructions for filling out your W-4.
-If you’re unfamiliar with the W-4, you can ask parents, relatives, or trusted friends to help you, and/or this guide may be helpful: A Beginner’s Guide to Filling out Your W-4 – Lifehacker.
+If you’re unfamiliar with the W-4, you can ask parents, relatives, or trusted friends to help you, and/or this guide may be helpful: Here’s How to Fill Out the New W-4 Form for 2020 – Gusto.

 We recommend that you use your US Passport as your identity document, since you will need it to travel anyway.
 If you submit your passport, you do not need to provide any other verification documents.